ericPantarotto/nestJS_completeGuide/notes.md

 #### **<span style='color: #6e7a73'>What do we gain by making use of DI in NestJS**

-Testing a NestJS application with dependency injection, implementing Investion of Control Principle will be far easier.
+Testing a NestJS application with dependency injection, implementing Inversion of Control Principle will be far easier.
 This is the main payout!

 ## **<span style='color: #6e7a73'>Nest Architecture: Organizing code with Modules**